User interface web design principles

 In his book “Don’t Make Me Think” Steve Krug argues that interface has to be self-sufficient and explain itself.
 If a user needs to read an instruction to understand your navigation system — it’s bad UI in action.

-9. Don’t overcomplicate
+9. Don’t Overcomplicate

 Before adding yet another UI element ask yourself, whether it simplifies the life of the user or simply eats away the time.
 Here’s how American Airlines site looks after redesign (on the right):